ant12334/Tortoisecoin/test/functional/test-shell.md

 * Python3
 * `bitcoind` built in the same repository as the `TestShell`.

-## 2. Importing `TestShell` from the Bitcoin Core repository
+## 2. Importing `TestShell` from the Tortoisecoin Core repository

-We can import the `TestShell` by adding the path of the configured Bitcoin Core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.
+We can import the `TestShell` by adding the path of the configured Tortoisecoin Core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.
 Since the build system creates a copy of the `test_framework` module into a new `build/`